The 10 Best Beginner Heroes for Dota 2

 Zeus is an all-out nuker.
 His playstyle is evident right from the onset, as your goal is pretty much to dish out as many spells in as little time as possible to your enemies.
 Not to mention, Zeus has a global nuke that hits every hero alive on the map, making him very annoying to deal with as he can literally kill any hero from afar.

-Zeus can also be played as a support as well, so, if you don’t want to play him mid, feel free to rotate to the side lanes and provide help to your cores instead of trying to be a core yourself.
+Zeus can also be played as a support, so if you don’t want to play him as a mid, feel free to move to the side lanes and help your cores instead of trying to be a core yourself.

 8. Bristleback